 Emma qualified as a RN from UEA in 2005, she spent five years working in Addenbrookes Hospital in Cambridge where she specialised in Oncology/Haematology.
 In 2010 Emma transferred to the community administering intravenous therapies and caring for acutely unwell patients in their home helping to prevent hospital admissions.
 In 2012 whilst training to be a NP, Emma worked as a Ward Sister in a community hospital until she qualified in 2014.

-Emma is married to an Anaesthetist and they have a young son.
+Emma is married to an Anaesthetist and they have a young son and baby daughter together.

 |Mrs Sandra Smith (f)|

 Sandy Qualified in 1986 after training at Kettering General Hospital in Northamptonshire.
 Her background is in Cardiology, Surgery, Urology, and Occupational Health nursing.
 She has worked in both the private and NHS sectors.
 Sandy joined School Lane Surgery in 2002 predominately overseeing our Cardiac Patients.